 The final selection of supervisors and approval of PhD projects will take place before your PhD start-date.

-Each cohort will attend a compulsory introductory week to be arranged a few weeks following appointment and will use this time to discuss their project ideas with potential primary supervisors.
+Each cohort will attend a compulsory introductory week to be arranged a few weeks following appointment and will use this time to discuss their project ideas with potential lead supervisors.

 After this, the GW4-CAT Board of Directors will work closely with successful applicants to develop their project proposals and find the most appropriate supervisory combination to meet their career and research ambitions.

-Fellows will also choose a team of secondary supervisors and appropriate collaborators from across the GW4-CAT institutions in order to embrace the interdisciplinary and inter-institutional ethos of the Programme.
-It is expected that all GW4-CAT fellows will have a supervisors team that spans at least two of our three institutions.
+Fellows will also choose a team of co-supervisors and appropriate collaborators from across the GW4-CAT institutions in order to embrace the interdisciplinary and inter-institutional ethos of the Programme.
+It is expected that all GW4-CAT fellows will have a supervisory team that spans at least two of our three institutions.